Dreams of reuniting with loved ones in the land of opportunity often hinge on the successful results of family-based immigration procedures.

 Form I-485, Application to Register Permanent Residence or Adjust Status, is typically filed after Form I-130 is approved.
 It allows eligible immigrants already in the U.S. to apply for permanent resident status (green card) without having to return to their home country for processing.

-Factors to Consider when Deciding Which Form to File First
+Factors to Consider When Deciding

 Family-based immigration requires several momentous decisions, one of which is whether to file Form I-130 or I-485 first.
-Understanding the factors influencing this decision is imperative for a successful application.
-Here are some central considerations to help you make the right choice for your circumstances.

 Relationship with the U.S. Citizen or Permanent Resident Sponsor